 General admission is always free for residents of Macomb, Oakland and Wayne counties.
 Find other admission information on our Visit page >

 Thank you for your patience and understanding as we operate the museum differently to ensure a safe environment for our visitors and staff.

 Hours are reduced to allow for additional cleaning each week.
-The DIA is open for members only 9 a.m.-12 p.m.
-Wednesday through Friday; reservations are required.
-Reservations are available for all visitors 12 p.m.-4 p.m.
-Wednesday through Friday and 10 a.m. to 5 p.m. on Saturday and Sunday.
+The DIA is open for members only 9 a.m.–12 p.m. on Wednesday; reservations are required.
+Reservations are available for all visitors 12 p.m.–4 p.m.
+Wednesday; 9 a.m.–4 p.m. on Thursday and Friday; and 10 a.m.–5 p.m. on Saturday and Sunday.

 Each of us plays a role in a safe museum visit, with social distancing, face masks, and additional health and safety precautions in place.
 According to state guidelines, all visitors age 2 and up are required to wear a mask at all times.

 Virtual films, family activities, and other online programs continue to be offered each Monday through DIA at Home.
 Click here to subscribe >

 We prepared for our reopening in partnership with NSF International.
 This was a thorough process, one that considered many variables including state and city guidelines, close coordination with city government and cultural center institutions, and ongoing discussions with our own staff and museum peers around the world.
 We recognize that circumstances may change at any moment.
 But we remain hopeful that we will be able to serve our public under the safest possible conditions and new norms.